grssnbchr/bivariate-maps-ggplot2-sf/analysis/index.md

 Create a Bivariate Choropleth {#create-a-bivariate-choropleth}
 -----------------------------

-In this last section, we finally create the bivariate map.
-For this, we first specify a bivariate color scale, using an external tool to calculate the appropriate color values.
+In this last section, we eventually create the bivariate map.
+For this, we first specify a bivariate color scale, using an external software to calculate the appropriate color values.
 Then we draw the map with basically the same logic as for the univariate map.
 We then add custom annotations to the map.
 Lastly, we come up with a possible design of a